Aircoookie/WLED/usermods/TTGO-T-Display/README.md

 Functionality checked with:
 * TTGO T-Display
 * PlatformIO
-* Group of 4 individual Neopixels from Adafruit, and a full string of 68 LEDs.
+* Group of 4 individual Neopixels from Adafruit, and a several full strings of 12v WS2815 LEDs.
+* The hardware design shown above should be limited to shorter strings.
+For larger strings, I use a different setup with a dedicated 12v power supply and power them directly off the supply (in addition to dropping the 12v supply down to 5v with a buck regulator for the ESP module and level shifter).

+## Setup Needed:
+* As with all usermods, copy the usermod.cpp file from the TTGO-T-Display usermod folder to the wled00 folder (replacing the default usermod.cpp file).

 ## Platformio Requirements
 ### Platformio.ini changes